JoseCouceiro/Pyspark-exercises/README.md

-These four exercises were obtained from an Udemy course in Spark and Python for Big Data with PySpark and made by me independently.
+These four exercises were obtained from the Udemy course 'Spark and Python for Big Data with PySpark' and made by me independently.